biomejs/biome/website/src/content/docs/linter/rules/no-useless-constructor.md

 _ES2015_ provides a default class constructor if one is not specified.
 As such, providing an empty constructor or one that delegates into its parent is unnecessary.

+The rule ignores:

+- decorated classes;
+- constructors with at least one [parameter property](https://www.typescriptlang.org/docs/handbook/classes.html#parameter-properties);
+- `private` and `protected` constructors.

 Source: https://typescript-eslint.io/rules/no-useless-constructor

+## Caveat

+This rule reports on constructors whose sole purpose is to make a parent constructor public.
+See the last invalid example.

 ## Examples